 For more information about fellowship nominations and awards, please visit the Office of Graduate & Professional Studies.

 ASSISTANTSHIPS & APPOINTMENTS

-The Philosophy Department will appoint incoming graduate students as Graduate Assistants, with reappointment subject to satisfactory progress.
-New teaching assistants in our master’s program last year received a nine-month salary of $10,500.00, and new teaching assistants in our PhD program received a nine month salary of $13,000.00.
+The Philosophy Department will appoint incoming PhD students as Graduate Assistants, with reappointment subject to satisfactory progress.
+New teaching assistants in our PhD program received a nine month salary of $ 15,000.
 Graduate Assistants receive in-state status for tuition and the university will cover your full-time tuition up to 9 semester credit hours, not including fees.
 For enrollment in additional hours (beyond 9 hours) the non-resident waiver allows graduate students to pay the additional tuition and fees at in-state rates.
 Budget constraints permitting, the Department assists in payment of fees.